 My daughters Kelley and Kasey and my grandson Anthony (AKA Kyle) are the fourth, fifth, and sixth generation members of our family who are currently involved in the property.
 Kelley's Daughter, Kelley (Tina) worked here for summers before going off to college and then pursuing a career in Schenectady.
 She is in the process of relocating back to the Adirondacks to settle down with her husband, Jess Waleski, and their son, Jackson.
 They are building a house on the property named "Back Beyond" (79 River Road) which is located behind the baseball field.

 My daughters grew up spending summers here with their grandparents, just as I spent summers here with my grandparents.
 Anthony graduated from high school school at Schroon Lake Central School.
-He now works at Lake Paradox Club in the summer and attends SUNY Albany, where he is a sophomore majoring in psychology and criminal justice.
+He now works at Lake Paradox Club in the summer and attends SUNY Albany, where he is a junior majoring in psychology and criminal justice.
 Kasey contributes to our operation by being our webmaster and solving all the "techie" problems for me.
 She is also the only one who can currently put photos on the web site.
 Kelley works with our gardener taking care of the property.
 In addition to her other skills, Kelley is a massage therapist licensed in the State of New York, so you can make an appointment for a massage while you are here if you wish!
-Kelley's massage parlor is in the Post Office building at 229 U Rt.
+Kelley's massage parlor is in the Post Office building at 229 US Rt.
 74 here in Severance where she lives.
-Her phone number is (802) 522-9776.
+Her cell phone number is (802) 522-9776.

 Today we have gooseberries, black currants, and flowers growing in our gardens.
 We rake a lot of leaves and do a lot of weeding.
 The tennis court is asphalt, not clay.
 My grandfather's golf course has disappeared, preempted by the municipal course.
 My childhood memories of delivering ice to the houses from our ice house with my grandfather, or crossing the brook to watch him start the single cylinder pump for the water system are things of the past, but I can still remember the sound of that pump in the mornings ka-chunk, ka-chunk, ka-chunk, or smell the wet sawdust in the ice house where I could play in the coolness.
 My children's memories are different from mine as are those of our tenants, but we treasure all the memories.
 Creating vacation memories is our business.